 “T-oh- y’mean Tear?
 Yeah… ya get one question per day with him.
 He’s, unfortunately, that busy.
 Oh, and lemme see the question, too.”

 The senior-level computer repair technician, Hank, locked his computer and jumped out of his chair to see the computer screen of Sammohini, a junior-level computer repair technician that had joined his team some months back.

-WANNA READ ABOUT SOME COOL MOMS AND POTENTIAL MOMS?
+WANNA SEE THE HONEST TRUTH ABOUT SOME PEOPLE AND HOW THEY’RE JUST TOO BUSY TO HELP SOMETIMES?
 CLICK HERE TO KEEP ON READING!

 “OK-lure, when in this console window and connected to this server, simply type in this, this, this switch and… are you paying attention?”

 The nervous computer repair technician broke her rhythm of looking up at the screen, looking down to write the esoteric command in her notepad, to look over at the more seasoned computer repair technician, Nils.